 The c/d roadway from Interstate 10 east to I-110 opened on January 21, 2015.3 The Diverging Diamond Interchange (DDI) at Galleria Parkway opened to traffic following a ribbon cutting ceremony on June 2, 2015.4 The new ramps between I-110 and Popps Ferry Road opened on September 3, 2015, with a formal ribbon-cutting ceremony wrapping up all work on the two-phase project.5 A flyover remains planned to replace the loop ramp connecting Interstate 10 west with I-110 south.
 Lack of funding delayed the project until at least 2025.5

 A separate four-phase project focused on the replacement of the at-grade intersection of MS 67 with Promenade Parkway / Sangani Boulevard just beyond the north end of Interstate 110.
 Work on the $7.3-million project started in March 2012.
 The congested intersection was replaced with a folded diamond interchange and a 17 foot high overpass spanning MS 67.
 The ramps to MS 67 opened on July 25, 2013, while side work on Sangani Boulevard continued through November 2013.6

-Most of the sign bridges along Interstate 110 on the Walter L. Nixon Memorial Bridge over the Back Bay of Biloxi and the elevated freeway through Biloxi were removed by November 2015.
+Most of the sign assemblies along Interstate 110 on the Walter L. Nixon Memorial Bridge over the Back Bay of Biloxi and the elevated freeway through Biloxi were removed by November 2015.
 Overall 20 overhead signs were taken down by the Mississippi Department of Transportation (MDOT) as part of sign replacement project underway throughout southeast Mississippi.
-The project replaces sign bridges with cracked and substandard trusses with new assemblies adhering to current hurricane standards.7
+The project replaced sign bridges with cracked and substandard trusses with new assemblies adhering to current hurricane standards.7